 Your 3-day Isle of Skye, Inverness and the Highlands Tour, lead by your expert Hairy Coo Tour Guide!
 You will experience all of the must see highlights of Scotland, including the Isle of Skye, Loch Ness, Ben Nevis, both the Cairngorm and Trossachs National Parks, Eilean Donan Castle and a Scotch Whisky-Distillery!
 You’ll visit famous filming locations (from Outlander, Harry Potter, James bond & more!) such as the iconic Glenfinnan Viaduct, Doune Castle, Culloden Battlefield, and Clava Cairns.
 This tour allows you to experience more of Scotland in just 3 days, than other tours can show you in 5 days!

 During your unforgettable tour, you will spend two nights in the Capital of Highlands, beautiful Inverness.
-Find our more about your accommodation options by Clicking Here.
+A selection of accommodation options are available.

 8.30AM – Departing Edinburgh, we travel passed Linlithgow Palace, birthplace of Mary ‘Queen of Scots’, towards the historic city of Stirling where you’ll catch a glimpse of Stirling Castle and The Wallace Monument (…weather permitting!).
 Your Guide will introduce you to our nation’s violent history with tales of William Wallace and Robert the Bruce, as we make our way North, before arriving at Doune Castle.

 This 14th Century Castle has been a filming location on Outlander (Castle Leoch), Monty Python and the Holy Grail, and Game of Thrones.
 If you venture inside, you’ll see one of the best-preserved medieval Great Halls in Scotland.